binarydiver/template-nextjs-blog/README.md

-# Playground Blog with Next.js
+# Template for Blog with Next.js